 with $\kappa_{1} < \kappa_{2}$, and there are two isolated peaks, a taller one at (roughly) $x = 4 \kappa_{2}^{2} t$ and a smaller one at $x = 4 \kappa_{1}^{2}t$, with the taller one significantly further to the {left} of the smaller one.
 Then, for $t \to + \infty$, one finds

-and one sees that the two peaks are again isolated, and traveling to the right, but now the taller peak has overtaken the smaller one, with both peaks having received a shift in the position of their centers (manifested by the logarithmic terms appearing above).
+and one sees that the two peaks are again isolated, and travelling to the right, but now the taller peak has overtaken the smaller one, with both peaks having received a shift in the position of their centers (manifested by the logarithmic terms appearing above).

 Zakharov considered ``the propagation of an individual soliton in a `gas' " \cite[p.540]{Z71}.
-Presuming the soliton gas to be \emph{dilute}, the individual soliton interacts with each member of the gas in sequence, and continually accumulates shifts in its position, which effectively alter its velocity.
+Presuming the soliton gas to be \emph{dilute}, the trial soliton interacts with each member of the gas in sequence, and continually accumulates shifts in its position, which effectively alter its velocity.
 He extracted the kinetic equation for the trial soliton velocity, $v=v(\kappa;x,t)$, where the soliton's initial speed (before interaction with the gas) was $4 \kappa^{2}$.

-The quantity $f(\kappa; x,t)$ is the distribution function for the soliton gas, with respect to the spectral parameter $s$.
-Equation (\ref{eq:00}) was derived under the assumption that $f$ is small relative to the characteristic value of $s$.
+The quantity $f=f(\kappa; x,t)$ is the distribution function for the soliton gas at time $t$, with respect to the spectral parameter $\kappa$ and the spatial coordinate $x$, i.e. it is the density in the phase space, giving the number of solitons per unit interval of the spectrum and per unit interval of space.
+Equation (\ref{eq:00}) was derived under the assumption that $f$ is small (i.e. the gas is dilute) relative to the characteristic value of $s$.

 .2in

 \paragraph{\bf The interaction of a trial soliton with a dense soliton gas.}